AIO1/PrimeNGTableReusableComponent/README.md

 - Can users select multiple rows, filter by selected rows, or perform actions on multiple selections (row checkbox selector)?

 **Global table features**
+- Are there any table-level actions needed, such as creating records?
 - How will dates be displayed in the table?
 - Will users be able to customize the date format?
 - Will a global filter be available for the table?